microsoft/MSLab/README.md

 ## Step 8 Continue with S2D Hyperconverged Scenario

 * [S2D Hyperconverged Scenario page](https://github.com/Microsoft/WSLab/tree/master/Scenarios/S2D%20Hyperconverged)
-* will guide you to deploy 4 Node Storage Spaces Direct cluster.
+* You will be guided to deploy 4 Node Storage Spaces Direct cluster.
 * Note: scenario is completely separate script.
 You use it when logged into DC.
-Take your time and look what it does as you can easily learn from it.
-If you are not in rush, run it line by line in PowerShell or PowerShell ISE and look with GUI what has changed to fully understand what's happening.
+Spend time observing what it does as you can easily learn from it.
+If you are not in rush, run it line by line in PowerShell or PowerShell ISE and use a GUI to observe changes to understand what is happening.

 ## Step 9 Cleanup lab with Cleanup.ps1

-* VMs and switch is identified using prefix defined in LabConfig.
+* VMs and switch are identified using prefix defined in LabConfig.
-* All VMs\Switches with prefix are listed
+* All VMs\Switches with prefix are listed.

 ![](/Screenshots/Cleanup.png)